ibm-cloud-docs/billing-usage/billing-faq.md

 You might be looking for information on feature codes and subscription codes, which are available for certain account types.
 For more information, see [Applying feature codes to Lite accounts](/docs/billing-usage?topic=account-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

+## Why did I get billed if I have remaining promotion credits?
+{: #billed-promo}
+{: faq}

+If you think your invoice didn't include your promotion credits, first determine that the credits are still active on your account by using the following steps:

+1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Billing and usage**, and select **Promotions**.
+1. Click a promotion to expand the table and view a description of each promotion and the offerings it applies to.
+1. Check the following to make sure that your promo code is still applicable:
+  - Verify the maximum value of the promo code per month.
+Some monthly recurring promo codes have a monthly limit.
+If your usage exceeded that limit, you're billed for the remaining amount.
+  - Compare the date of your invoice to the start and end dates of the promo code.
+If you applied the promo code after the invoice was issued, it was not applied to that month's invoice.
+  - If you didn't use the products that are impacted by the promo code before it expired, you don't receive the promotion credits.

+After you complete these steps, if you still believe that the invoice amount is an error, create a support case.
+Go to the [Support Center](https://{Domain}/unifiedsupport/supportcenter) and click **Create a case**.

 ## How do I apply a feature code?
 {: #entercode}
 {: faq}